-You can count on one thing after a devastating hurricane: the used-car market is going to be absolutely flooded with water-damaged vehicles.
+You can count on one thing after a devastating hurricane: the used-car market is going to be filled with flood damaged cars.

 If you’re looking for a used vehicle within a few hundred miles of a storm like Harvey, you’ll want to be particularly careful to look over what you’re purchasing.
 However, it’s not just shoppers in the affected area of the storm who should increase their vigilance.
 Savvy sellers (one might call them scammers), will take great care to move damaged vehicles to states that were not affected by the storm.
 There, you can expect them to re-title the car before attempting to sell them to buyers who aren’t aware of what they’re purchasing.
 You can bet that storm-damaged flood vehicles will find their way all over the country.